rmalldt/py-scripts/python-devops/04_logging/05_declarative-config.md

 - Uses an INI-format file to define loggers, handlers, and formatters.
 - Sections: `[loggers]`, `[handlers]`, `[formatters]`, plus one section per named logger/handler/formatter.
-- Good for simple setups and backwards compatibility, but less flexible for dynamic structures.
+- Good for simple setups and backwards compatibility, but **less flexible for dynamic structures**.

 ## Dictionary-Based Configuration with `dictConfig`

-- Configuration defined as a Python dict, offering full programmatic control.
+- Configuration defined as a Python dict, offering full programmatic control and more flexible than **INI-format**.
 - Keys: `version`, `disable_existing_loggers`, and mappings for `formatters`, `handlers`, `loggers`, and optionally `root`.
 - Easy to build or modify at runtime, and to serialize/deserialize via JSON/YAML.